 This spectacular hike starts off with a shuttle ride that will trim the 18 km trail down to a family-friendly 10 km.
-Head gently up the valley through wildflowers or golden larch in Autumn.
-Learn about the smaller pieces that make up the grand mosaic of this distinct landscape and its ecosystem before you discover a unique opportunity for protection and recovery of westslope cutthroat trout, a species at risk.
+Head gently up the valley through wildflowers and larch trees.
+Discover the smaller pieces that make up the grand mosaic of this distinct landscape and its ecosystem and why every piece matters.
+Learn what unique methods Park’s Canada scientists are using towards protection and recovery of westslope cutthroat trout, a species at risk.

 Yoho National Park also offers a guided conservation hike to Paget Lookout.

 Elevation Gain: 270 m gain and loss

 Duration: 6 hours 8 am - 2 pm

 Is this hike right for you?

 Hidden Lake Hike is rated as a moderate hike.
 You don’t need to be an experienced hiker, but it is important that you are prepared in terms of fitness and personal equipment.
 The shuttle will bring you up a private access road to the start of the trail.
 A short hill quickly flattens out to a relatively wide trail on packed dirt for 3.3 km.
 The remaining 1.5 km of the trail narrows and climbs gently towards the lake on well maintained trail.
 If you have any past injuries or surgeries or medical conditions, please inform the Hiking Guide before you begin the hike.

 Please see our day hikes page for details on hike ratings and to compare other hikes in Banff National Park with similar difficulty.